 Margie Muñoz is a clinical mental health counselor in Grand Rapids specializing in complex trauma in teens and adults.
 Margie was born in Colombia and grew up in Mexico and Germany before moving to the US in high school.
 As a third culture kid and Latina immigrant, Margie is interested in contributing to spaces that support others in existing as their whole, nuanced, selves.
 Margie graduated from GVSU in 2015 with a BA in WGS and Communication Studies.

 WGS Department Overview

-The study of women has been part of the GVSU curriculum since 1973 with courses both in the College of Arts and Sciences and in William James College.
-The minor in Women's Studies was approved in 1986 and the first Women's Studies Minor graduated in 1988.
-In 1997, the Program was significantly revised to include the study of “Gender.”
-In winter 2009, the Board of Trustees approved the Major.
-Now more than 40 students are Majors and more than 50 are Minors.
-Faculty from across the University teach in the WGS Program, which is housed in the Brooks College of Interdisciplinary Studies.
+The study of women has been part of the GVSU curriculum since 1973 when courses were taught in the College of Arts and Sciences and in William James College.
+The minor in Women's Studies was approved in 1986 and the first Women's Studies minor graduated in 1988.
+In 1997, the program was significantly expanded to include the study of gender.
+Women and Gender Studies became a major in 2006.
+In fall of 2013, a new minor in LGBTQ Studies was launched.
+With the study of sexuality added to curriculum, the program name was changed to Women, Gender, and Sexuality Studies (WGS) in 2015.
+The WGS Department is housed in the Brooks School of Interdisciplinary Studies.